Submission Guidelines

 Note

-CIC reserves the right to reject submissions, and edit submissions for style, content, grammar, and length.
-Submissions may be rewritten or incorporated into a larger article for greater depth and reach.
+The CIC team reserves the right to reject submissions and edit submissions for style, content, grammar, and length.

-Please include a letter or email from your chain of command showing that your article and photographs have been approved.
+Please include an email from your chain of command showing that your article and photographs have been approved.